 Why You Should Switch To Linux From Windows or Mac OSX

 The benefits of using Linux over Windows or Mac OSX are well documented.
-However, one of the biggest benefits for gamers looking to use Linux as their primary platform is that many games on Steam and other online stores have a native version available for download.
-This means that all you need to do to play them is install Steam and login with your account details.
-Furthermore, each game will have a Linux version listed next to it which saves you from figuring out which distribution would be best for running your favorite PC titles!
+However, one of the most significant benefits for gamers looking to use Linux as their primary platform is that many games on Steam and other online stores have a native version available for download.
+This means all you need to do to play them is install Steam and login with your account details.
+Furthermore, each game will have a Linux version next to it, saving you from figuring out which distribution would be best for running your favorite PC titles!

 Easy Transition Methods

-A common misconception about Linux is that it is hard to use and can be very confusing.
+A common misconception about Linux is that it is hard to use and confusing.
 Fortunately, this is not true!
-Most Linux distributions will work similarly to Windows or Mac OSX, making the transition a lot smoother.
-We have outlined some of the best ways to make the transition from Windows/Mac OSX easier
+Most Linux distributions will work similarly to Windows or Mac OSX, making the transition much smoother.
+We have outlined some of the best ways to make the transition from Windows/Mac OSX easier.

 Find Alternative App Stores

 Although Google Play Store works with most Linux distributions, there may still be problems with specific titles, making them incompatible.
 Doing some additional research about this can help avoid frustration down the line.
-It might also be worth looking at other alternatives such as F-Droid to find games compatible with Linux.
+It might also be worth looking at alternatives like F-Droid to find games compatible with Linux.

 Invest Time In Learning Certain Keystrokes